 - Divisional Mobile Bath unit.

-Authority for the formation of these units as part of the New Zealand Ordnance Corps (NZOC)4 was granted on 31 August 1941, with the formation of the Mobile Bath unit set for 3 September 1941 and the Mobile Laundry and Forward Decontamination unit formation set for 22 September 1941.5
+Authority for the formation of these units as part of the New Zealand Ordnance Corps (NZOC) was granted on 31 August 1941, with the formation of the Mobile Bath unit set for 3 September 1941 and the Mobile Laundry and Forward Decontamination unit formation set for 22 September 1941.

 On 27 March 1942, it was suggested by the 2 NZEF DDOS that as the title of the NZ Divisional Mobile Laundry and Forward Decontamination Unit was rather long-winded and considering that the decontamination function of the unit was not functional, the units name be shortened to the NZ Divisional Mobile Laundry.
 The name change was published soon afterwards as NZEF order 935.

 In June 1942 the necessity of the decontamination functionality was questioned as finding the additional fifty-two Other Ranks was proving to challenge and unless the unit would be required for service in the near future, that the enabling of this capability be delayed.
 In August 1942 the utility of both the Bath and laundry was questioned.
 It was felt that the effectiveness of the units was dependent on the location of the Division and the availability of water.
 Since the unit’s inception, they had only provided four months of service to the Divison, and the indications were that they would be no more effective in the future.
 Given the narrow front found in North Africa, it was decided that laundry services could be provided by RAOC facilities or local contracts.
-Bath services could also be provided by RAOC assets, natural sources, existing or temporary installations constructed as required.
-The decision was made that the NZ Laundry and Bath units would be disbanded.
+Bath services could also be provided by RAOC assets, natural sources, existing or temporary installations constructed as required and the NZEF laundry and Bath units would be disbanded.

 The NZ Divisional Mobile Laundry Unit, and NZ Divisional Mobile Bath unit were both formally disbanded on 30 Sept 1942.

-Taking over equipment of the disbanded Div Mobile Laundry unit the NZ Base Laundry was located at Maadi camp in Cairo, Egypt,10 with an establishment of one officer and 20 Other Ranks.
+Taking over equipment of the disbanded Div Mobile Laundry unit the NZ Base Laundry was located at Maadi camp in Cairo Egypt, with an establishment of one officer and 20 Other Ranks.
 It was estimated the over a twelve-month period the following items could be processed through the Base Laundry for Non-Divisional and Divisional units of the NZEF;

 - Battledress – 120000 pieces,